markmo/masker/README.md

     docker run -p 49165:8080 -d masker:1.0

-The service will be availble on port 49165
+The service will be available on port 49165

 To attach to the shell of the running daemon